aycaaktas/CS210-Data_Science/README.md

 # CS210-Data_Science
- Group project that analyzed the cryptocurrency Bitcoin dataset of last 8 years and formed a ML model using Python programming language that can estimate the bidding price of Bitcoin.
+ Group project that analyzed the cryptocurrency Bitcoin datasets of past 8 years and formed a ML model using Python programming language that can estimate the bidding price of Bitcoin.